CagedEther/Nustory/Writing_With_AI.md

 The goal of this blog, like many others, is to explain concepts in a way that is relatable and conversational: like the way you might tell something to a friend.
 Generative AI tools like ChatGPT do a great job of explaining concepts but as we’ve already covered, can be a little dry with the output they provide.
 Here are some great examples to consider:

-[Leadership Blindspots That Make Employees Trust You Less](https://www.notion.so/f09170d6b4fc445caa1a1884ed21b94f?pvs=21) In this post on building trust in business, the style is informal, using short sentences, simple words, and a lot of ‘you’ to put the reader in the driving seat.
+[Leadership Blindspots That Make Employees Trust You Less](https://www.notion.so/f09170d6b4fc445caa1a1884ed21b94f?pvs=21)

+In this post on building trust in business, the style is informal, using short sentences, simple words, and a lot of ‘you’ to put the reader in the driving seat.
 This brings what could be a dry topic to life.

-[Floating solar on the equator could provide ‘limitless’ energy](https://electrek.co/2023/08/10/floating-solar-equator/) In this case, the topic is sustainability and energy.
-You can see how a number of statistics are woven throughout the piece, but they support the story at each stage.  it never feels like
+[Floating solar on the equator could provide ‘limitless’ energy](https://electrek.co/2023/08/10/floating-solar-equator/)

+In this case, the topic is sustainability and energy.
+You can see how a number of statistics are woven throughout the piece, but they support the story at each stage.
+It never feels like this is just a group of facts being thrown at you: the structure comes through clearly.

 **A note on writing**